tomverbeure/vga_i2c/README.md

 It also adds 4 more switches and 2 LEDs.

-The board has been sent out for production, but hasn't been tested yet!
+**The board has been sent out for production, but hasn't been tested yet!**

+This is my first PCB ever, so use caution if you copy this!